fwsa-batch2/rishi.atgondan__lab/MySql project - Pubg_tournament_app/Readme.md

 |    4 | rgeesports@gmail.com   | 87346843 | rgekillerz@pubg |
 |    5 | blindesports@gmail.com | 98346598 | blindesp@pubg   |

+## CREATING A TABLE AS UC_PURCHASED SO PLAYERS WHO BUYS UC WILL BE STORED HERE

 ```sql
 CREATE TABLE UC_Purchased (S_no INT , User_ID INT(8) , NO_OF_UC_Purchased INT ,FOREIGN KEY (S_no) REFERENCES Registered_Users(S_no));\\
 ```